 According to the non-exclusivity clause by Competition and Consumer Commission of Singapore’s (CCCS), Go-Jek is free to get in touch with the estimated pool of 70,000 Grab drivers As of now, preparation for drivers’ recruitment for the driving platform has started.
 Announced in October, Go-Jek will be partnering with 6 car rental companies in Singapore for drivers who do not have their own vehicle.
-However, it’s still remain unclear if the drivers of Go-Jek will be allow to drive for Grab platforms as well with the rented car from their exclusive partners.
+However, it still remains unclear if the drivers of Go-Jek will be allowed to drive for Grab platforms as well with the rented car from their exclusive partners.

 2. TADA: As a subsidiary of easi6 (South Korean tech startup that offers transport services and car rental services in Asia), the private hire application TADA was launched by the Mass Vehicle Ledger (MVL) Foundation on 26 July.
 MVL runs a point system for both riders and the drivers when additional trip data is provided.
-These points can then be exchange into cryptocurrencies and converted into cash or in exchange for goods and services at any business that accept such currencies.
-They are the first ride hailing application that incorporates blockchain technology.
+These points can then be exchanged into cryptocurrencies and converted into cash or in exchange for goods and services at any business that accepts such currencies.
+They are the first ride-hailing application that incorporates blockchain technology.

 3. FILO: Launched in May, FILO Technologies collects a 12% commission, capped at $400 per month from its drivers.
 Following the same dynamic pricing as Grab, fares will fluctuate and increase based on demand.

-4. Kardi – Launched in June, the Singapore based ride hailing application also collects a 12% commission from their drivers.
+4. Kardi – Launched in June, the Singapore based ride-hailing application also collects a 12% commission from their drivers.
 Assuring drivers of their fast payout, fares will be credited to their bank accounts every 48 hours.
 Just like the other application, Kardi will also be adapting the dynamic surge pricing with no carpooling or sharing option.
 Apart from the application, riders will also be able to book a ride via their website.
-Kardi have also teamed up with Jugnoo in August for tech expertise and engineer support with a revenue sharing model to compete with big players in the private hire market.
-Jugnoo is an India based ride hailing firm (operating auto-rickshaw hailing services) which debuted in May and exited the Singapore private hire market after 3 months.
+Kardi has also teamed up with Jugnoo in August for tech expertise and engineer support with a revenue sharing model to compete with big players in the private hire market.
+Jugnoo is an India based ride-hailing firm (operating auto-rickshaw hailing services) which debuted in May and exited the Singapore private hire market after 3 months.

-5. URGE: Launched in September, the ride hailing application URGE operates its business slightly in a different way by offering drivers basic salary with CPF contributions, employee benefits, incentives for target trips and flexible working hours.
+5. URGE: Launched in September, the ride-hailing application URGE operates its business slightly in a different way by offering drivers basic salary with CPF contributions, employee benefits, incentives for target trips and flexible working hours.
 Petrol and car rental cost will be bear by the company as well.
-For riders, there’ll be no surge pricing during peak period and high demand period.
-Like Grab, they also offers courier, logistic and food delivery services apart from private hire services.
+For riders, there’ll be no surge pricing during the peak period and high demand period.
+Like Grab, they also offer courier, logistics and food delivery services apart from private hire services.

-In lieu of Go-Jek launch in Singapore, Grab has announce new initiatives such as the launch of Grab Express; courier services and a new incentive program for their drivers which will kick start on 29 October 2018.
+In lieu of Go-Jek launch in Singapore, Grab has announced new initiatives such as the launch of Grab Express; courier services and a new incentive program for their drivers which will kick start on 29 October 2018.
 Their new Income Guarantee Programme will ensure drivers of fixed gross monthly income according to the number of trips made per week.
-However, the fine print of the program stated that drivers will need to have a acceptance rate above 90%, cancellation rate below 10% and driver rating minimum 4.3 inorder to be eligibile for the program.
+However, the fine print of the program stated that drivers will need to have an acceptance rate above 90%, cancellation rate below 10% and driver rating minimum 4.3 in order to be eligible for the program.
 To all the Grab drivers out there, does this entice you to continue staying on Grab’s board?